matthewJamesAbbott/Pascal_Knuth/README.md

 You may ask why pascal ?

-Because it is so structured it makes it easy for me to port to any other language without fear of weird C'ness making it unportable like MIX is.
+Because it is so structured it makes it easy for me to port to any other language without fear of weird C'ness making it difficult to port like MIX is.
 With C or C++ I would be tempted without knowing it to use techniques that may not translate to other languages well.

 With pascal I can freely port to other languages with little to no debugging.